top of page

 Picture your dream house… where’s the clutter?

 Quite often the clutter in our homes is a physical reflection of the state of our minds, a quiet and relaxed mind does not live with clutter, it lives in a peaceful environment, which is why your dream home looks clutter free.
-A cluttered home, whether it be on display around the house or hidden away in a cupboard or in the drawers, probably means there are excess things taking up time in your mind, making it harder to see things clearly.
+A cluttered home, whether it be on display around the house or hidden away in cupboards or drawers, probably means there are excess things taking up time in your mind, making it harder to see things clearly.

 “Get rid of the clutter and you may just find it was blocking the door you’ve been looking for.” – Katrina Mayer